 This type of salad lasts for days in the refrigerator (depending on what you put in there) so you can make all your weekday lunches on Sunday night!
 If you are using perishable proteins like chicken, eggs or avocado, you can add the final ingredient the evening before taking the salad with you instead of adding it days ahead.
 Choose from a wide variety of layered mason jar salad ideas to get the taste and texture you crave.

-Layered Mason Jar Salad Ideas – What to Put in There
+Layered Mason Jar Salad Recipes – What to Put in There

-Greens, cucumber, many dressings etc are fine to be used a few days ahead and the salad will still taste great.
+Greens, cucumber, many dressings and so on are fine to be used a few days ahead and the salad will still taste great.
 Knowing how to prepare mason jar salads for the week will save you lots of time and ensure you always have a healthy lunch to enjoy.

 When you are ready to enjoy layered mason jar salad ideas, you can unscrew the cap and shake it into a bowl, then you can toss it with your fork to ensure the dressing is coating everything.
 If you don’t have a bowl or plate, you can eat it in the jar but dig deep else you will have several mouthfuls of dry lettuce before you get to the good stuff!